 The St. Petersburg International Economic Forum is a leading global platform, where the business community meets to discuss the key economic issues faced by Russia, emerging markets, and the world as a whole.
 For over 20 years, the Forum has been bringing together heads of states and governments from emerging economies, heads of major corporations, and the world’s leading experts in science, media, and civil society.

-Chairman of the Firm, Dimitry Afanasiev, is to moderate the session entitled Challenges in Regulating Competition in the Digital Economy, which has been organized under the auspices of the Federal Antimonopoly Service of Russia.
+Member of hte Partners' Committee of the Firm, Dimitry Afanasiev, is to moderate the session entitled Challenges in Regulating Competition in the Digital Economy, which has been organized under the auspices of the Federal Antimonopoly Service of Russia.
 The panelists, including top managers of IBS, Blablacar, Gett, Vympelcom, Yandex, MTS, Megafon, Rostelecom are to discuss whether state regulation needs to be further reinforced or if the standards and codes of conduct developed by the industry players are sufficient.
 Other topics to be adressed include how the competitive environment is changing, what new antimonopoly regulations businesses can expect, and where the boundary lies on what is acceptable behavior on the IT platform and what constitutes the abuse of market power.
 Partner Natalia Korosteleva, who heads the Competition Practice at the Firm, and Counsel at the Firm and Executive Director at the Non-Profit Partnership for Advancement of Corporate Law Helen Avakyan, are to attend the session as experts.
 The session will be held on 6 June from 16:45 to 18:00 at Conference Hall B1 (Congress Center).
 More information about the discussion.

 Dimitry Afanasiev is also to speak at the session Protection of Investor Rights as a Catalyst for Economic Development, which has been organized by the Association of Lawyers of Russian Federation.
 The key topics for discussion at the session are the latest law enforcement trends in economic crimes; a new platform developed by the business community with the capacity to address the pressures businesses face and which will monitor cases relating to merit trials.
 Other topics addressed include the latest legislative initiatives to protect investments; legal incentives for the repatriation of capital which has moved abroad, and incentives for businessmen to return their tax residency to Russia.
 The panel speakers and experts include the Prosecutor Generals of the Russian Federation and Hungary, the Serbian Republic Public Prosecutor, the Russian Presidential Commissioner for the Protection of Entrepreneurs Rights, and representatives of major businesses including: Air Products and Chemicals Inc., UC Rusal, Skolkovo Foundation and Norilsk Nickel.
 Partner Victoria Burkovskaya, who co-chairs the Business Against Corruption Centre for Public Procedures, and Counsel Helen Avakyan are to act as experts at this event.
 The session will be held on 7 June from 10:00 to 11:15 at Conference Hall B2 (Congress Center).
 More information about the discussion.